hilaryrowe/documentation3/dataTab/uniqueDataTabNav.md

  * Click and drag to adjust column width
  * Hover, click, and drag to re-position columns

-The Cycles and Downtime data options include some unique navigation items.

 **Cycles Data Navigation**

-When you choose Cycles from the Data Type selector, and click Update, the data displays in tabular form by default.
-You can also click the Image View icon to toggle from Table View to Image View.
+When you choose Cycles from the Data Type selector the data displays in tabular form by default.
+Any row that has an Image icon allows you to click, view, and download that image.

 ![](dataTab2.png)